 Choosing a Retirement Plan: Money Purchase Plan

 Money purchase plans have required contributions.
-That is, you, as the employer, are required to make a contribution, on behalf of the plan participants, to the plan each year.
+The employer is required to make a contribution to the plan each year on behalf of the plan participants.

 With a money purchase plan, the plan states the contribution percentage that is required.
 For example, let’s say that your money purchase plan has a contribution of 5% of each eligible employee’s pay.
 You, as the employer, need to make a contribution of 5% of each eligible employee’s pay to their separate account.
 A participant’s benefit is based on the amount of contributions to their account and the gains or losses associated with the account at the time of retirement.

 That type of arrangement is different than, say, a profit-sharing plan.
 With the profit-sharing plan, you, the employer, can decide that you’ll contribute a certain amount, say $10,000.
 Then, depending on the plan’s contribution formula, you allocate that $10,000 to the separate accounts of the eligible employees.
 Also, in past years, money purchase plans had higher deductible limits than profit-sharing plans.
 This is no longer the case.

 If you establish a money purchase plan, you:

 - Can be a business of any size.